AdobeDocs/commerce-webapi/src/pages/get-started/create-integration.md

     For more information, see [Create a component](https://developer.adobe.com/commerce/php/development/build/component-name/).

-1. **Create a `registration.php` file** The `registration.php` registers the module with the Magento system.
+1. **Create a `registration.php` file** The `registration.php` registers the module with the system.
 It must be placed in the module's root directory.

    ```php
    <?php